 - Hotel iBis Issy Les Moulineaux Val Seine – This is where we stayed.
 The hotel is located in the 15th arrondissement.

 - Metro stations are located close by (Issy de Marie).

-- The hotel was located in a residential area, not as vintage as some of other areas or hotels mentioned above.
-Rooms were spacious and clean.
-Staff were friendly too.
-There was a restaurants and bar on site, but had limited hours of operation
+- The hotel was located in a residential area, not as vintage as some of the other areas or hotels mentioned above.
+The rooms were spacious and clean.
+Staff was friendly too.
+There is a restaurant and bar on-site but had limited hours of operation

 - As we were out and about exploring all day long the hotel neighborhood didn’t bother us.
 The room rates were of good value.

 - Check room rates and book your stay Hotel iBis Issy Les Moulineaux Val Seine

 Day 1 of 4 Day Paris Itinerary – Eiffel Tower, Trocadero Gardens, Arc de Triomphe, Lourve Museum